MalickGalant/gateway/README.md

 ## reCAPTCHA

-This example site uses [react-google-recaptcha](https://github.com/dozoisch/react-google-recaptcha) to render the reCAPTCHA widget.
+This Example site uses [react-google-recaptcha](https://github.com/dozoisch/react-google-recaptcha) to render the reCAPTCHA widget.

 To make the reCAPTCHA example work in your own copy of this site, you’ll need to do the following:
 1. [Sign up for a reCAPTCHA API key pair](http://www.google.com/recaptcha/admin) for your site.